Deutsche Bundesstiftung Umwelt: Construction of a recombinant biocatalyst for the production of phenylacetic acids and phenylethanols from styrenes

 Looks interesting?

-Our experienced chemists practice a pragmatic culture and customer-centric approach in order to exceed project expectations, despite challenges, bridging very narrow timelines.
-They are trained to consider economic, safety and ecological boundaries and conditions laid out for all stages of the project, starting from the development of synthetic routes to…
+Our experienced chemists practice a pragmatic culture and customer-centric approach in order to exceed project expectations and, despite challenges, bridge very narrow timelines.
+They are trained to consider economic, safety and ecological boundaries and conditions laid out for all stages of the project.